Welcome to Exploren Lauren!

 Exploren Lauren

-Hiking to a Tiny Home Village in the Norwegian Wilderness
+Adventure Travel: Hike to a Tiny Home Village in the Norway

 When deciding where to stay and what to experience in Norway, the one thing we knew for sure was that we wanted to stay at the tiny home village: DNT NYE Skåpet.